Vyral/mark-adams/_posts/2020-10-05-q-is-refinancing-right-for-you.md

 ---
 layout: post
-title: 'Q: Should You Refinance Your Home or Sell It?'
+title: 'Q: Is Refinancing Right For You?'
 date: 2020-10-05 12:00:00
 tags:
 excerpt: 'Given the market, should you stay in your home and refinance or just sell it?'